KamoGuy/KamoGuy/README.md

 - 👋 Hi, I’m Kamlchai Hang
 - 👀 I’m interested in a lot of things such as Game Dev, AI, and APP development, and web development.
 - 🌱 I’m currently working on improving my Java, Python, C++ language.
 I am currently learning REACT.
-I am planning to learn REST and SQL sometime in the near future.
+I am planning to learn SQL NEXT.
 - 📫 How to reach me: Email: hanglaokamolchai@gmail.com

 <!---